CRITICS & AUDIENCES ARE CHEERING FOR JOE

-recently played drums for Mixtape, Godspell and Boomers at the Horton Grand Theatre.
-His past LPT performance credits also include Quilters, Festival of Christmas, Guys and Dolls, The Fantasticks, American Rhythm, Hello Dolly!, 1776, Into the Woods, Godspell, My Fair Lady and South Pacific.
+David is excited to be returning to Lamb’s Players for Big Fish.
+His past LPT performance credits include Mixtape, Quilters, Festival of Christmas, Guys and Dolls, The Fantasticks, American Rhythm, Hello Dolly!, 1776, Into the Woods, Godspell, My Fair Lady and South Pacific.
 In addition, David performs regularly with the North Coast Repertory Theatre, San Diego Repertory Theatre and Cygnet Theatre and has been heard in past performances with the Theatre in Old Town, Moonlight Stage Productions, J*Company, and CCT.
-David holds a Bachelor’s degree in percussion performance from San Diego State University and is currently a faculty member with the New Youth Orchestra as the head of percussion studies.
+David holds a Bachelor’s degree in percussion performance from San Diego State University and is currently a faculty member with The New Youth Orchestra as the head of percussion studies.
 Outside of performing, David runs a successful photography business.
 He is extremely proud to be an Associate Artist with LPT.